25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 Medical Equipment Standards

-• Sterilization and disinfection equipment
+• The Sterilization and disinfection equipment

 Information Technology Infrastructure